scoobybejesus/cryptools/InputFile_CSV.md

 After the reports have been printed/exported, the software stops running and the memory is abandoned/cleared.
 Once the software has run, you rely on the reports to tell you everything you need to know.

-Keep in mind that aggregating one's entire crypto history is very important!
-Cryptocurrency users **cannot** rely on exchanges to provide them with gain/loss information.
+### Why should I go to the trouble?

+Think about this: exchanges have **no way** to track the cost basis of their users' holdings, nor can they verify how the funds they disburse are used.
 At most, an exchange will be able to provide the gross value of their transactions (what `cryptools` calls `proceeds`).

-Think about this: exchanges have **no way** to track the cost basis of their users' holdings, nor can they verify how the funds they disburse are used.
+If exchanges provide a user's trading activity to the IRS, for example, gross value is all they can provide.
-Consequently, exchanges will treat all trades and all disbursements as pure (taxable) gains.
+Consequently, unless you prove otherwise, the IRS will assume all trades and all disbursements are taxable income/gains.

+With that in mind, aggregating one's entire crypto history is very important!
+Cryptocurrency users **cannot** rely on exchanges to provide them (or the IRS) with gain/loss information.
-This means it is **up to users** to keep track of their cost basis!
+This means it is **up to users** to keep track of their cost basis.

 By aggregating all your cryptocurrency activity, this software enables you to track **and prove** your cost basis.
 Using these reports, you can walk back in time to track the cost basis used in every gain/loss calculation.
 (If you paid cash for any cryptos, proof becomes much more difficult, but at least you have an otherwise complete ledger.)
+The hurdle, of course, is preparing the input file.

 ### A final note before digging in